apoirrier/CTFs-writeups/SharkyCTF2020/Crypto/Noisy-RSA.md

 This number will only takes maximum (64 \* 8 + 24) \* 8^3 bits which is very small compared to 1024 for **N**.

-The idea is the comput the following function:
+The idea is to compute the following function:

 g(car, ct_i) =  (ct_i  - n^3 - car^9) \* 3^-1 \* car^-3
 we have g(car, ct_i) = f(car) if ct_i is the encryption of car.